guyathomas/elden-ring-weapon-calculator/README.md

 - [ ] Solve why changing fields requires a refresh to take effect
 - [ ] Solve why cached optimal attributes doesn't clear
+- [ ] It also doesn't account for 2h
+- [ ] It also doesn't account for ... something else.
+Do a diff.